Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 3. Hybrid electric vehicles

-Hybrid electric vehicles (HEVs) are the most common and include popular models like the Toyota Prius and Honda Civic.
-Unlike PHEVs — which need to be plugged in — a hybrid electric vehicle can’t.
+Hybrid electric vehicles (HEVs) are the most common and include popular models like the Toyota Prius and Hyundai Elantra.
+Unlike PHEVs — which need to be plugged in — a hybrid electric vehicle can’t be plugged in.
 Instead, its electric engine is designed to boost the fuel efficiency of its gas engine.
 The batteries are powered by excess energy produced during internal combustion and when braking.

 HEVs have good fuel efficiency on all fronts, but are best for city driving where the onboard computer system can intuitively switch between engines during start-and-stop traffic.
 So while not the best choice for those seeking to erase a big chunk of their carbon footprint, an HEV can reduce your fuel consumption and be a good fit for eco-conscious drivers who don’t want to rely on charging their car nightly.